 While CTC payments are not subject to federal offsets or past due child support, they will be subject to garnishment according to the IRS.
 This includes garnishment state, local and private creditors.
 For those filing joint returns, you can use Form 8379 to ensure your payments are not offset due to your spouses previous debts (see more in this article).

 What if my child turns 18 in 2021?
 Will they get the credit?

 No. They have to be under 18 at the end of 2021.
-Since this is refundable 2021 tax credit, paid in advance, it would only cover dependents under the age of 18 on the last day of the tax year.
-The IRS will issue final guidelines on this soon, but I expect this to be the case as with other child credits.
+Since this is refundable 2021 tax credit, paid in advance, it would only cover dependents under the age of 18 on the last day of the tax year (or first day of 2022).
+The IRS has confirmed this in recent guidance.

-At this stage the expanded CTC s only for single year – 2021, with monthly payments through to the end of the year.
+At this stage the expanded CTC and advance monthly payments are only for the current year – 2021.
+2022 payments will need to be claimed via your 2021 tax filing.
 Democrats do want to make it permanent given the wide spread safety net to lower and middle class families, but at a cost of $100 billion per year it will be hard to get approval in Congress for ongoing funding, especially when the Pandemic has receded.